 In summer, Crested Butte and Mt.
-Crested Butte are the place to enjoy all of Colorado’s outdoor recreational activities: mountain biking on epic trails, hiking in alpine and aspen forests, fishing in pristine rivers, lakes and streams, and whitewater rafting and kayaking in class II–IV rapids.
+Crested Butte are the place to enjoy all of Colorado’s outdoor recreational activities: epic mountain biking (there’s more than 750 miles of trails to choose from!), hiking in alpine and aspen forests, fishing in pristine rivers, lakes and streams, and whitewater rafting and kayaking in class II–IV rapids.
 Camping is also available in the Gunnison National Forest, which provides a variety of amenities — from primitive to full-service.
 Enjoy boating and all water sports on Colorado’s largest lake, the Blue Mesa, part of Curecanti National Recreation Area.
 Horseback riding in the Rocky Mountains is one of the best ways to take in the spectacular scenery.
-While you’re in town, be sure to visit the Crested Butte Mountain Heritage Museum.

 In winter, Mt.
 Crested Butte, known as "Colorado’s Last Great Ski Town," is a place where skiers and snowboarders revel on Crested Butte Mountain Resort’s thousand plus acres of terrain ranging from beginner and intermediate groomers to extreme glades and steeps.
 Fourteen chairlifts service 2,700 vertical feet of pure paradise.
 The terrain parks and incredible half-pipes offer innovative options for aspiring and experienced free-style riders.
-In summer, Crested Butte Mountain Resort turns into a mountain-bike and hiking destination.
-Ride the chairlift up, and bike or hike down and experience the new Adventure Center's miniature golf, climbing wall and bungee jumping.
-Watch our video about mountain biking in Crested Butte and the Gunnison Valley or learn more about mountain biking in area.
+In the summer month, Crested Butte Mountain Resort turns into a mountain-bike and hiking destination.
+Ride the chairlift up, and bike or hike down and experience the Adventure Center's miniature golf, climbing wall and bungee jumping.